akka/akka/akka-docs/rst/java/remoting-artery.rst

 ---------------------

 Artery is a reimplementation of the old remoting module aimed at improving performance and stability.
-It is mostly backwards compatible with the old implementation and it is a drop-in replacement in many cases.
+It is mostly source compatible with the old implementation and it is a drop-in replacement in many cases.
 Main features of Artery compared to the previous implementation:

 * Based on `Aeron <https://github.com/real-logic/Aeron>`_ (UDP) instead of TCP